ktosiu/engineer_notebook/docs/raspbian/software.rst

 ``pip``.

 You can use ``pip`` to install and keep python libraries up to date.
-Unfortunately ``pip`` is a horrible package manager, but it could be worse ... ``apt-get`` anyone?
+Unfortunately ``pip`` isn't the best package manager, but it could be worse ... ``apt-get`` anyone?
 Some useful, undocumented commands:

 +--------------------+--------------------------------------+